fred-sch/ShapefileReader/README.md

 - `SHPReader` to read the shapes, ie the list of points
 - `DBFReader` to read the data records associated with the shapes
 - `SHXReader` to read the indices of the shapes, thus allowing direct access
+- `PRJReader` to read the coordinate system and projection information

 Most usages of `ShapefileReader` will remain like: